aliakseiyanchuk/terraform-provider-az-confidential/docs/resources/certificate.md

 Optional:

-- `algorithm` (String) Algorithm to use for unwrapping secret/content encryption key
+- `algorithm` (String) Algorithm to use for unwrapping secret/content encryption key; defaults to RSA OAEP 256; a sensible default that doesn't need to be changed
 - `name` (String) Name of the wrapping key
 - `vault_name` (String) Vault name containing the wrapping key
 - `version` (String) Version of the wrapping key to use for unwrapping operations